 The Company is committed to annual payments of rental space of approximately \$40,000 on a short-term arrangement.
 There are no other lease commitments.
 The Company is committed to annual maintenance fees on the patent portfolio of approximately \$66,000 USD.

-While the Company does not have available credit facilities, and will not be affected by the changing credit environment, it will require cash to fund continuing operations in the long-term, likely in the form of new capital or debt and new collaborations.
+The Company does not have available credit facilities and will require cash to fund continuing operations in the long-term, likely in the form of new capital or debt and new collaborations.

 Statement of Financial Position